SAM-Denton/samde/README.md

 ### Effortless theming
 The suckless builds use colorschemes from Xresources rather than having to set the colors in multiple config files.
 Colorschemes can be selected with the dmenu-samde script or with the lf file browser (press x to load a colorscheme).

-Many colorscheme files are included in [x11/colorschemes](https://gitlab.com/SamDenton/dots/-/tree/master/.config/x11/colorschemes), however I you want more you can go to : [this github repo](https://github.com/janoamaral/Xresources-themes) and [terminal.sexy](https://terminal.sexy).
+A bunch of colorscheme files are included in [x11/colorschemes](https://gitlab.com/SamDenton/dots/-/tree/master/.config/x11/colorschemes), however I you want more you can go to : [this github repo](https://github.com/janoamaral/Xresources-themes) and [terminal.sexy](https://terminal.sexy).

 <img src="https://gitlab.com/SamDenton/screenshots/-/raw/master/colorscheme.gif">